J0bbie/AdverseEffectsPredictor/README.md

 -	TG-GATEs
 	-	Add
 	-	Add
+-	ChEMBL
+	-	Tab-delimited files were made of the compounds and structures present in the ChEMBL database.

 ##Predictors used
 The binary fingerprints which are deduced from the compounds and used in the prediction of side-effects are the following: